BottlecapDave/HomeAssistant-OctopusEnergy/_docs/entities/gas.md

 `sensor.octopus_energy_gas_{{METER_SERIAL_NUMBER}}_{{MPRN_NUMBER}}_current_total_consumption_m3`

 !!! warning
-    This will only be available if you have specified you have a [Octopus Home Mini](../setup/account.md#home-mini) or have configured an [Octopus Home Pro](../setup//account.md#home-pro).
+    This will only be available if you have specified you have an [Octopus Home Mini](../setup/account.md#home-mini) or have configured an [Octopus Home Pro](../setup//account.md#home-pro).
 Do not set unless you have one.

 The total consumption reported by the meter for for all time in m3.
 This is calculated/estimated using your set [calorific value](../setup/account.md#calorific-value) from the kWh data reported by Octopus Energy.
 This will try and update every minute for Home Mini and every 10 seconds for Home Pro.